hanaizakim/Jigsaw-puzzle/README.md

-# Jigsaw-puzzle
+# Jigsaw-puzzle solver
 Synthesises jigsaw puzzle pieces from a given image.
-Contour detection and shape analysis used to characterise each piece and to perform reconstruction of the original image by aligning compatible edges.
+Contour detection and shape analysis used to characterise each piece and to reconstruct the original image by aligning compatible edges.

 ## Example: Yellow Flowers Puzzle

 ### Original Image
 ![Yellow Flowers](yellow_flowers.JPG)

-### Generated Puzzle Pieces (First 9 pieces)
+### Generated Puzzle Pieces (showing first 9 pieces)
 The puzzle has been divided into 150 pieces (10x15 grid).
 Here are the first 9 pieces:

 | p000 | p001 | p002 |